 My clients benefit from my perspective, depth, and experience.
-Together we can slay the dragons keeping your firm from becoming more successful—and a better place to work.
+Together we can slay the dragons keeping your firm from achieving its potential—all while making it a better place to work.

 Using the budget and resources you have, I put your firm's marketing on par with the expertise and service your clients expect from the rest of your firm.
-Read my story.
+Read Bruce's story.

 Up to three-quarters of all new businesses fail to survive five years.
 While some succumb to poor execution, many offer a good solution, and yet still fail.
 These companies die unnecessary deaths due to congestive marketing failure.
 Read about what you can do.